 God created.

-God eternally exists as one God in three persons: Father, Son, and Holy Spirit created the heavens and the earth.
+God, who has eternally existed as one God in three persons (Father, Son, and Holy Spirit), sovereignly created the heavens and the earth.

 God formed humans in his image.

-In God’s overwhelming love, he created humans in the image and likeness of God, each having inherent dignity, worth, and purpose.
-God, desiring to live with humanity, formed a garden paradise, a place of peace, justice, beauty, and love.
-He offered eternal life with him and called humans, his ‘image bearers,’ to be like him and be fruitful, multiply, fill the earth, and work it.
+God, in His overwhelming love, created humans in His own image and likeness, each individual having inherent dignity, worth, and purpose.
+God, who is holy, desired to live with humanity and formed a garden paradise – a place of peace, justice, beauty, and love.
+He offered eternal life with him and called humans – his “image bearers” – to be like him, and to be fruitful and multiply by filling, cultivating, and stewarding the earth.

 Humans rebelled against God.

-Though made in God’s image, humanity rebelled against God, each turning to their own way.
-Humanity sinned against God.
-Sin begets evil and death.
-Humanity is still hiding from God and our rebellion leads to evil and death.
+Though made in God’s image, humanity rebelled against God and hid from Him.
+Each person has turned to their own way by failing to love God and others.
+Humanity is still hiding from God; this ongoing rebellion (also called “sin”) leads to evil and death.

 Jesus, the turning point of the story